Ben-Voris/Hunters-Island-2025/docs/README.md

 The drive to Crane Lake was easy, except for construction around Duluth.

-At the Crane Lake marina, we unload our gear into Zup's boat, I put our canoe on the boat, and Royce arranges parking.
+At the Crane Lake marina, we unload our gear into Zup's boat, I put our canoe on the rack, and Royce arranges parking.
 With us and two other groups on board, the boat departs for Canadian customs.

 ![Royce in Zup's boat on the way to Canadian customs 2025-08-05 15:56](./attachments/202508051556-000.jpeg "Royce in Zup's boat on the way to Canadian customs 2025-08-05 15:56")